Table of Contents

 It happens in dogs when there is an abnormal reduction in hormones, and their adrenal glands don’t produce enough hormones for normal function.

-This can result in various symptoms such as dehydration, weakness, depression, low blood pressure, vomiting, heart toxicity, bloody feces, and a loss of weight.
+This can result in various symptoms, such as dehydration, weakness, depression, low blood pressure, vomiting, heart toxicity, bloody feces, and weight loss.

 Some dogs that spit up white foam might even have cardiomyopathy; others might have an idiopathic neurologic episode.